-QSuper is one of Australia's largest superannuation funds, with more than \$80 billion in funds under management.
-From humble beginnings over a century ago, today we manage the retirement savings of more than 580,000 members, making us one of the largest superannuation funds in Australia.2
+QSuper is one of Australia's largest superannuation funds, with more than \$90 billion in funds under management.
+From humble beginnings over a century ago, today we manage the retirement savings of more than 587,000 members, making us one of the largest superannuation funds in Australia.2

 QSuper is a profit-for-member fund and exists solely for the benefit of its members.
-As an organisation the QSuper Group is united by our values and driven to support QSuper members' financial wellbeing through to retirement and beyond.
+As an organisation, the QSuper Group is united by our values and driven to support QSuper members' financial wellbeing through to retirement and beyond.

-We strive to help each of our members make the most of today, because we know what we do creates an impact for 580,000 lifetimes.
+We strive to help each of our members make the most of today, because we know what we do creates an impact for more than 585,000 lifetimes.
 We do this through access to our financial education and advice, personal member services, unique investment philosophy, and award-winning products.

 The QSuper Group includes a range of diverse superannuation fund services, including the financial advice business QInvest.
-We manage much of our endto-end administration and investments in-house, and on 1 July 2016 we launched QInsure, our own life insurance company, providing QSuper members with a tailored insurance offer.
+We manage much of our end-toend administration and investments in-house, and three years ago we launched QInsure, our own life insurance company, providing QSuper members with a tailored insurance offer.

-We are proud of our heritage and the role we play in building a better Queensland and a better nation.
-This includes ensuring we make a meaningful and fair contribution to public finances through the appropriate payment of tax, not only in Australia but in all countries we invest in and generate returns for our members.
+We are proud of our heritage and the contribution we make to public finances through the appropriate payment of tax, not only in Australia but in all countries in which we invest.